 Unethical attorney advertising

 As respected professionals, lawyers are held to higher advertising standards than other industries.
-An attorney office’s reputation can be sullied if they do not implement necessary disclaimers and refrain from prohibited language.
+An attorney office’s reputation can be sullied if they do not implement the necessary disclaimers or engage in prohibited language.
 Keeping the bar laws of your state in mind, as a lawyer, you should generally avoid the following:

 Never publish misleading information.